akaydin23/comp306-project-gamestore-dmbs/README.md

 - Realistic demo seed data for meaningful SQL query outputs
 - REST API with layered backend architecture

-### In Progress / Database Only

-These are modeled in the schema and have partial or basic behavior, but could be expanded further:

-- Advanced gift purchase/payment handling
-- Friend removal, request rejection, and block/unblock controls
-- More detailed developer analytics

 See [docs/project-explanation.md](./docs/project-explanation.md) for the full architecture breakdown and current limitations.